-Now is the time for your kids to apply to summer programs, if they haven’t already.
-I have expanded my post on “fun/meaningful opportunities for your kids that don’t cost a mint” and added many more.
 Free programs are great not only because they are free (!) but they tend also to be much more impressive to colleges (because they tend to be selective).
+The best ones (free and selective) require applications prior to Christmas.

 My rule of thumb for what constitutes a good value is a sleepaway/residential program that is FREE or less than $750/week… so I have about 30 here that are FREE and then the others are around $500 for the week (or less).
 I have tried to group them by category, please scroll to the very bottom to see them all.
 Comment with any that I might have missed.
 I apologize if any prices have changed since I gathered the data.